-1. U. T. System: Authorization to Adopt a Common Application Form for Undergraduate Admissions at the General Academic Component Institutions.--The 75th Texas Legislature adopted Senate Bill 150 (now in the Texas Education Code as Section 51.761 et seq.) which requires the governing board of a university system to adopt a common admission application.
-The statute also requires that the Texas Higher Education Coordinating Board adopt a statewide common undergraduate application form for use by applicants for the 1999-2000 academic year.
-This statewide form will also meet the requirement for a System-wide application form, will be available for electronic use, and will allow an applicant to designate one or more institutions to which he or she is applying.
+The 75th Texas Legislature adopted Senate Bill 150 (now in the Texas Education Code as Section 51.761 et seq.) which requires the governing board of a university system to adopt a common admission application.
+The statute also requires that the Coordinating Board adopt a statewide common undergraduate application form for use by applicants for the 1999-2000 academic year.
+The Senate Education Committee has notified the Coordinating Board staff that the common statewide form will also meet the requirement for a System-wide common application.
+A Coordinating Board advisory committee, which includes representatives from the U. T. System general academic components, has been working to reach consensus on a common application form that will be available for electronic use and will allow an applicant to designate one or more institutions to which he or she is applying.